HELSINKI — Sweden is pursuing an ambitious "government-to-government" multibillion dollar (US) project to sell Saab's Gripen-NG fighter to India.

-The Swedish push for a Gripen-NG deal with India comes in the wake of an intergovernmental agreement between France and India in January that paves the way for the conclusion of a contract covering the sale of 36 Rafale fighters to the Indian Air Force (IAF).
+The Swedish push for a Gripen-NG deal with India comes in the wake of an intergovernmental agreement between France and India, reached in January that paves the way for the conclusion of a contract covering the sale of 36 Rafale fighters to the Indian Air Force (IAF).

 "The Swedish view is that there is room for more than one supplier of fighter aircraft to India.
 It would seem that initial talks with India raised the prospect that a formal offer could be structured on terms that mirror Saab's $4.68 billion fighter deal with Brazil," said Henk Roetert, a Berlin-based political analyst.